 Employees in the Group companies in Germany and abroad enjoy additional benefits.
-Depending on the location, these include transportation and subsistence allowances, affordable housing, monthly childcare allowances as well as subsidies towards selected leisure activities.
-Additional preventive healthcare services or supplementary pension insurances round off this offering on a location-specific basis.
+Depending on the location, these include transport and subsistence allowances, affordable housing, monthly childcare allowances as well as subsidies towards selected leisure activities.
+Additional preventive healthcare services or supplementary pension insurance policies round off this offering on a location-specific basis.

 Volkswagen AG’s Time Asset is an instrument that gives staff the opportunity to retire earlier.
 Since 1998, employees have been able to make contributions from their gross salary and time credits.
 The accumulated Time Asset credits can be used for paid early retirement.